Welcome to another post in the series – 12 Pavlovas of Christmas!

 Delicious individual pavlovas steeped with the flavour of vanilla bean are topped with whipped cream and fresh passionfruit.

 - 2 cups (US) / 400g superfine/caster sugar

 - 2 teaspoons white vinegar

 - 1 pinch cream of tartar

-Beat the egg whites until they form soft peaks, adding the cornflour, cream of tartar, vinegar and rosewater while the eggs are beating.
+Beat the egg whites until they form soft peaks, adding the cornflour, cream of tartar and vinegar while the eggs are beating.

 Once soft peaks have formed, start adding the sugar one tablespoon at a time, beating a little between each tablespoon.
 When all of the sugar has been added, beat for another couple of minutes until the sugar has dissolved and the meringue is nice and glossy.
 You can tell if the sugar is dissolved enough by scooping out a little of the meringue and rub it between your fingers.
 If you can feel the crunch of lots of sugar granules in the meringue, keep beating a little longer.

-Bake the pavlova for an hour and then turn off the oven and don't take the pavlova out until it has cooled.
-Don't open the oven or the cold air will make the pavlova crack.
+Bake the pavlovas for an hour and then turn off the oven and don't take the pavlova out until it has cooled.
+Don't open the oven or the cold air will make the pavlovas crack.

 When the pavlovas have cooled, whip the cream and spread approximately a tablespoon of whipped cream on each pavlova.
 Top with a spoonful of passionfruit.
 NB - it's best to add the passionfruit just before serving.